spandana-builds/DigitalGarden-ChromeExtension/README.md

     ├── backgrounds/
     │   └── forest.jpg
     └── sounds/
-        └── rain.mp3   (optional — drop in your own loopable rain track)
+        └── rain.mp3
 ```

 > `assets/sounds/rain.mp3` is optional.
 Without it, the rain visual still works, only the audio is silent.
-You can use any royalty-free rain loop (e.g. from Pixabay or Freesound).
+You can use any royalty-free rain loop.

 ---